TheGrand547/Flames/README.md

 Uses: https://github.com/ocornut/imgui for UI stuff

-Uses: https://github.com/metayeti/mINI for ini reading because I couldn't be bothered
+Uses: https://github.com/Lek-sys/LeksysINI for ini reading because I couldn't be bothered.
+Had to *slightly* modify it by the conditions on lines 186 and 196 always true, so that depreciated c++ features(`std::not1` and `std::ptr_fun`) weren't used.

 Using OpenGL Core Profile 4.6